jackyjsy/CVPR21Chal-SLR/readme.md

 }
 ```

-The workshop version of our paper will be updated here soon.
+Our workshop version will be updated here soon.

 ## Reference